beyarkay/masters-thesis/src/03_lit_review.md

 Figure \ref{fig:03_tech_for_gloves} shows the different technologies used by glove-based systems over time.
 Each point is a paper, and the colour of the point indicates the number of citations.
 If a paper used multiple technologies, then it is represented by multiple points, one point for each technology.
+If multiple papers are published in the same year and use the same technology, then they are plotted above or below one another to avoid

 For the sake of brevity, not every paper represented in the figures in this chapter is necessarily cited.
 The reader is directed to the Zenodo dataset